nicbarker/clay/README.md

 - Don't affect the width and height of their parent
 - Don't affect the positioning of sibling elements
 - Depending on their z-index can appear above or below other elements, partially or completely occluding them
-- Apart from positioning, function just like standard `CLAY` elements - including expanding to fit their children, etc.
+- Apart from positioning, function just like standard elements - including expanding to fit their children, etc.

 The easiest mental model to use when thinking about floating containers is that they are a completely separate UI hierarchy, attached to a specific x,y point on their "parent".

 Floating elements uses `Clay_FloatingElementConfig` to configure specific options.

 **Struct Definition (Pseudocode)**

 ```C
 Clay_FloatingElementConfig {